SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 When Fluttershy looks up, Pinkie had already vanished.

-Pinkie reappears four-hundred hooves away from Fluttershy before she tries to calm herself.
+Pinkie reappears four hundred hooves away from Fluttershy before she tries to calm herself.

 *Just calm down.
 You don't need to tell her.*

 *You're just here to get flowers, nothing else.*

-As Pinkie sits there crying, she mistakenly brushes against an almost unnoticeable amount of poison joke.
+As Pinkie sits there crying, she mistakenly brushes against an almost unnoticeable amount of Poison Joke.

-*Just tell her your Pinkie Sense was acting up and everything will be fine.*
+*Just tell her your Pinkie Sense was acting up, and everything will be fine.*

 She finally calms herself and gets ready to head back.

-Pinkie shows back up with Fluttershy and smiles.
+Pinkie shows back up near Fluttershy and smiles.

 "Sorry I had to leave you, I got a sudden Pinkie Sense that I needed to figure out."